-Doctors perform thumb arthritis tests to assess the joint at the base of this digit.
+Doctors perform thumb arthritis tests, such as the grind test, to assess the joint at the base of this digit.
 A positive test reproduces pain on the joint, confirming that a person has thumb arthritis.

 Doctors use several tests to diagnose thumb arthritis.
 These tests aim to reproduce the pain of arthritis.
 They include:

 - pinch test